raditya1117/HoneyBadger/python-errors/article.md

 ## Runtime errors in Python

-Runtime errors occur after a Python program passes the syntax check, starts executing, and something goes wrong.
-Examples of runtime errors include ZeroDivisionError, NameError, TypeError, and ValueError.
+Runtime errors occur in a Python program after the program passes the syntax check, starts executing, and something goes wrong.
+Examples of runtime errors in Python include ZeroDivisionError, NameError, TypeError, and ValueError.
 Let's discuss the different runtime errors, their causes, and ways to avoid them.

 ### Zero division error

-ZeroDivisionError is one of the most common arithmetic errors that occurs if the denominator of a division operation is zero.
+The `ZeroDivisionError` exception is one of the most common arithmetic errors that occurs if the denominator of a division operation is zero.

 ```py
 x = 10 / 0
 ```
 Here, we are dividing 10 by 0.
-Hence, the program runs into `ZeroDivisionError` with the message `ZeroDivisionError: division by zero`:
+Hence, the program runs into `ZeroDivisionError` with the error message `ZeroDivisionError: division by zero`:

 ```py
 Traceback (most recent call last):